Contains affiliate links. All opinions are honest, as always.

-I’ve always wanted to learn how to make a Christmas wreath.
-But I’ve never found a workshop that I can afford, or get to, or that doesn’t clash with work or another Christmas activity.
+Have you ever made a Christmas wreath?
+I always admire wreaths on other people’s doors but I’ve never found a workshop that I can afford, or get to, or that doesn’t clash with work or another Christmas activity.
 So this year I am taking matters into my own hands, and making a simple Christmas wreath myself!

-I am certainly no expert, and I’m not sure if my wreath will last until the 6th of January.
-But I have been learning how to arrange flowers, and that has given me the confidence to just have a go!
+I am certainly no expert, but I have been learning how to arrange flowers, and that has given me the confidence to just have a go!

 Materials for a Simple Christmas Wreath

-- A wreath.
+- A nice wicker wreath like this one.
 Mine is left over from our wedding, nearly 10 years ago – thanks Dad for storing it in the loft for all this time!
-I think I got it from Hobbycraft, or Amazon, like this nice wicker one for £2.50 plus P and P.

 - Fairy lights.
-I used copper wire ones similar to these but IKEA have some as do Wikos etc. If your wreath is going outside, make sure you get lights that are OK for outdoor use.
+I used battery operated copper wire ones similar to these.
+If your wreath is going outside, make sure you get lights that are OK for outdoor use.

 - Greenery.
 You can use holly, or whatever you fancy.
 I chose eucalyptus from our local florist as I love the smell.
 I used two lengths and they were a pound each.

 - Florist’s wire.
 I got these short sections rather than a roll, as I thought it would be easier to control.
 I cut them into three shorter strips to make it neater.

 - Ribbon.
 I already had some white ribbon, but you can choose whatever shade you like, of course.